How to remove ransomware

 by Jake Doevan - - Updated | Type: Ransomware

-Ransomware is a virus – a malicious program, that is designed to encrypt files on local and networked drives.
+Ransomware is a malicious program designed to encrypt files on local and networked drives.
 The main purpose of the attackers behind it is to extort money from companies, businesses, governmental institutions, and home users.
-Ransomware creators ask for ransom and that is where the term Ransomware has come from.
+Ransomware creators ask for ransom and that is where the term Ransomware comes from.

 Data locking process with a secure encryption algorithm such as RSA ensures that, if no backups were retained, files could only be recovered by paying the ransom in bitcoin (for anonymity purposes).